trosenkrantz/RAPTOR/readme.md

 │   └── run.cmd
 ```

-RAPTOR also creates `run` and `run.cmd` scripts that run RAPTOR with the corresponding configuration.
+RAPTOR also creates `run` shell scripts and `run.cmd` scripts that run RAPTOR with the corresponding configuration.

 ## Auto-Reply
 For two-way communication (inputs and outputs), we can configure RAPTOR to auto-reply using a state machine.
 Example:
 ```json5
 {